MDobak/docker-dev-env/README.md

 Options:

 -h, --help                        Print help message.
 -v, --verbose                     Run with a lot of debugging output.
 -m, --mount-dir <dir>             The directory where a NFS folder will be mount.
 -H, --hostname-suffix <suffix>    The suffix appended to hostnames.
 Default ".loc".
---skip-setup-vbox-net           Skip the VirtualBox bridged network configuration.
+--setup-vbox-net <flag>           Configure the VirtualBox bridged network.
+Default enabled.
---skip-setup-vbox-nfs-sharing   Skip the VirtualBox NFS configuration.
+--setup-vbox-nfs-sharing <flag>   Configure the VirtualBox NFS.
+Default enabled.
---skip-setup-containers-host    Skip the /etc/hosts file configuration on containers.
+--setup-containers-host <flag>    Configure the /etc/hosts file configuration on containers.
+Default enabled.
+--setup-containers-dnsmasq <flag> Configure the Dnsmasq on containers.
+Default disabled.
+--setup-hosts <flag>              Configure the /etc/hosts file configuration on the host OS.
+Default disabled.
+--setup-dnsmasq <flag>            Configure the Dnsmasq on the host OS.
+Default enabled.

+<flag> - Binary value, 0 or 1.
 ```

 ## Requirements